nishantgurunath/Separabl/README.md

 ## Note:
-- Need more work on Kaldi ASR
+- Needs more work on Kaldi ASR